 Hearst Journalism Awards Program • The Hearst Journalism Awards Program, was founded in 1960, to provide support, encouragement, and assistance to journalism education at the college and university level.

-Institute for Public Relations • Chartered as The Foundation for Public Relations Research and Education in 1956, The Institute for Public Relations (IPR) is an independent nonprofit foundation dedicated to research in, on and for public relations.
+The Institute for Public Relations • Chartered as The Foundation for Public Relations Research and Education in 1956, The Institute for Public Relations (IPR) is a nonprofit foundation dedicated to research in, on and for public relations.
 We investigate the science beneath the art of public relations™.
 We focus on research that matters to the practice, providing timely insights and applied intelligence that professionals can put to immediate use.

 Investigative Reporters and Editors • Investigative Reporters and Editors, Inc. is a grassroots nonprofit organization dedicated to improving the quality of investigative reporting.